Western Wrestling Conference announces yearly awards

 As a junior, Harms finished third at the state tournament at 189 pounds courtesy of a 40-5 mark with 20 pins.
 He won the regional tournament and earned First Team All-Conference honors, while also placing fourth at the Rocky Mountain Nationals.
 As a sophomore, Harms went 42-3 at 171 pounds at the junior varsity level.

 Harms wrestled well in the USA wrestling system at several levels and styles.
 He placed third at 215 pounds at the Folkstyle Junior National Championships to earn All-America honors and a spot on the U.S. Junior National team.
 During the summer of 2010, he was the Colorado state champion at 189 pounds in the junior Greco-Roman division and placed second in junior freestyle.
 At the Cadet level in the summer of 2009, he won the Greco-Roman division and finished runner-up in freestyle.

 A two-time team captain for his high school, Harms earned Academic All-State honors twice in the classroom.
 He had a 3.2 cumulative grade-point average and scored 31 on the ACT.

 Personal: Harms was born in Aurora, Colo., and he is the son of Adley and Jenifer Harms.
 He has one sibling, Mason.
 Both his parents played collegiate sports at Taylor University.
+He is pursuing a degree in mechanical engineering at UW.
 He also was recruited by Cornell College and Liberty.